 A major public education program was initiated in 1994 by SWCAA.
 This included classroom training for teachers in air pollution issues.
-This training program was sustained through 2001 with one two-day workshop and one one-day workshop in Clark County, and the distribution of 46 Environmental Resource Guides (ERG) to teachers within our five-county jurisdiction.
-Also, an interactive video program, which explains a variety of air pollution subjects, was placed in 24 public and private facilities throughout SWCAA's jurisdiction.
+This training program was sustained through 2002 with a workshop in Clark County and the distribution of 25 Environmental Resource Guides (ERG) to teachers within our five-county jurisdiction.
+Also, an interactive computer program, which explains a variety of air pollution subjects, was placed in 25 public and private facilities throughout SWCAA's jurisdiction.
 Schools, businesses and governmental facilities wanting to use this equipment should call SWCAA for information and scheduling.

 In an important continuing program, C-TRAN provided free bus rides on high ozone air pollution days that are called Clean Air Action Days.
-In 2001 two moderate, or "yellow" Clean Air Action Days were called and no high, or "orange" Clean Air Action Days were called.
+In 2002 five moderate, or "yellow" Clean Air Action Days were called and two high, or "orange" Clean Air Action Days were called.
 Typically, a significant increase in C-TRAN ridership is realized on these days, particularly on "orange" Clean Air Action Days when C-TRAN waives ticket fees.